sneakerhax/Posts/posts/Broken into Offensive Security.md

 ### Practical vs Conceptual

 Balancing these two can be very important in your early stages.
 You will fall short if you can perform hands on tasks but get hindered by your lack of conceptual understanding.
 Even worse is having too much conceptual understanding but almost no time with your hands on the keyboard.
 I have experienced people who can hack their way through networks but lack the ability to create a user in Active Directory.
-I know people who can use Burp Suite to test the heck out of web apps but don't understand the 3 way TCP handshake.
+I also know people who can use Burp Suite to test the heck out of web apps but don't understand the 3 way TCP handshake.
 In my opinion it's best to dive right into the practical hands skills as soon as possible.
 Then when you get to the point where you're having trouble understanding the topic seek more of the conceptual understanding necessary to see the bigger picture.
-Repeate this process to expand on topics where you're confused or hindered by lack of understanding.
+Repeat this process to expand on topics where you're confused or hindered by lack of understanding.

 ### Immersion